mlcommons/GaNDLF/docs/usage.md

 2. Split data into training, validation, and testing
 3. Customize the training parameters

-A detailed data flow diagram is presented in [this link](https://github.com/mlcommons/GaNDLF/blob/master/docs/README.md#flowchart).
+A detailed data flow diagram is presented in https://github.com/mlcommons/GaNDLF/blob/master/docs/README.md#flowchart

 GaNDLF tackles all of these and the details are split in the manner explained in [the following section](#table-of-contents).
 ## Table of Contents